maxi-marufo/portfolio/DATA_SCIENCE_Yelp_Dataset/README.md

-If you want to run the notebook by yourself, please copy and unzip the files from the link below into this directory. https://drive.google.com/open?id=1tgL8Lj43_Mv31wGcZeOID1JQTY_efRn9 You should also donwload this GloVe file and unzip it as well: http://nlp.stanford.edu/data/glove.6B.zip
+If you want to run the notebook by yourself, please copy and unzip the files from the link below into this directory. https://drive.google.com/open?id=1tgL8Lj43_Mv31wGcZeOID1JQTY_efRn9

+You should also download this GloVe file and unzip it as well: http://nlp.stanford.edu/data/glove.6B.zip